drscotthawley/NASH_time_align/README.md

 ### Overall Strategy?
 1. Re-synthesize all audio (Hawley's default idea) or
 2. (thanks to convo with Steinmetz): Only predict where to make the "cuts" and then fix/resynthesize the transitions between moved samples -- what one might call a "Neural Beat Detective Cleaner-Upper."
-This has the potential to allow higher-quality audio while needing fewer trainable parameters, although making sure the process is fully differentiable may require some special treatment for the cutting-and-pasting parts (e.g. an interpolation scheme such as via FFT (which PyTorch has) or a [a fractional delay all-pass filter](https://colab.research.google.com/github/GuitarsAI/ADSP_Tutorials/blob/master/ADSP_09_AllPassFilters.ipynb) that we'd need to write in PyTorch, or sigmoid-tunable wet/dry mix, or ??).
+This has the potential to allow higher-quality audio while needing fewer trainable parameters, although making sure the process is fully differentiable may require some special treatment for the cutting-and-pasting parts (e.g. an interpolation scheme such as via FFT (which PyTorch has) or a [fractional delay all-pass filter](https://colab.research.google.com/github/GuitarsAI/ADSP_Tutorials/blob/master/ADSP_09_AllPassFilters.ipynb) that we'd need to write in PyTorch, or sigmoid-tunable wet/dry mix, or ??).

 ### (Simplifying) Assumptions?
 - Steinmetz: "Do we also make the assumption that we know the audio file starts on the first beat of the song and that the tempo is constant?"